I was completely in the wrong place for this – Robin Williams’s death, ISIS atrocities, the new anti-Semitism, Islamism gaining ground worldwide.

 Could be wrong, will be re-reading.
 It is undeniably haunting but not actually that funny.
 My heart strings remained untwanged.
 Some memorable, poetic sentences but far too much wallowing in long, ugly German words.
 I lived there, had two German partners but I don’t want to read that much Deutsch.
 If you’re trying to say that the language itself has something to do with fascism, as briefly mooted, well, ISIS don’t speak Deutsch.
 Neither did the Khmer Rouge and many others too depressing to mention.

 Ah well.
-Despite some disappointments I’ve been hooked since the late seventies.
+Despite some disappointments I’ve been hooked on AMis since the late seventies.
 I keep coming back because I’m Self-ish.
 I want another narrator like Money’s John Self.
 And there isn’t another comedic literary writer, with such wordplay or the love of low life.

 I suppose he has earned the right to be transgressive.
 Not every experiment succeeds.
 But however sincere he is this still looks like a career move – you won’t get as much acclaim for a contemporary comedy.